alon-mini/CareerForge/README.md

 Inside that folder, you will find:
 *   `user_data/profile.md`: Your saved "Source of Truth" profile.
-*   `user_data/config.json`: Your securely stored API key (if you chose "Remember Key").
+*   `user_data/config.json`: Your securely stored API key.
-*   `user_data/Kits/applications.json`: A structured JSON file containing your entire application history, including all generated assets and tracker statuses.
+*   `user_data/Kits/applications.json`: A structured JSON file containing your entire application history.

 ## 🎨 Customization